 - add an additional custom field to the Date Report on User Usage report (in addition to the Average Rating and Custom Question reports that already had this possibility)

-- in addition to Jira custom fields you can select global single select custom fields that you set up.
+- in addition to Jira custom fields, you can select global single select custom fields that you set up.
 This setting will be applied to all three mentioned reports.
-Adding additional custom fields enables you to add an extra layer of information which you can use for additional filtering by custom fields for more flexible reporting.
+Adding additional custom fields enables you to add an extra layer of information that you can use for additional filtering by custom fields for more flexible reporting.

-Our newest version of Surveys for Service Desk has also squashed a few bugs and is verified as compatible with the latest version of Jira (7.12.3).
-As the saying goes, prevention is better than cure, Surveys for Service Desk is the perfect way to monitor your customers’ satisfaction levels and act fast before it’s too late!
+Our newest version of Surveys for Jira has also squashed a few bugs and is verified as compatible with the latest version of Jira.
+As the saying goes, prevention is better than cure, Surveys for Jira is the perfect way to monitor your customers’ satisfaction levels and act fast before it’s too late!
 Try our 30 day free trial today!

-Tagged with: customer satisfaction, customer service, customer support, IT support, jira service desk, net promoter score, NPS, Service Desk
+Tagged with: customer satisfaction, customer service, customer support, IT support, jira service desk, net promoter score, NPS, Service Desk, Surveys for Jira